Esri/di-survey123-tools-no-code-required/Use case 1 - Export survey attachment to windows folder(Workbench)/README.md

 > [!NOTE]
-> Prerequisites
+> **Prerequisites**
 > - A Survey123 feature service with image attachments.
-A [sample feature service](https://pm.maps.arcgis.com/home/item.html?id=1a4a4e91484d4175b340b7f8b9a1dfa3) is publicly >available for this blog.
-You are welcome to submit to the survey.
+A [sample feature service](https://pm.maps.arcgis.com/home/item.html?id=1a4a4e91484d4175b340b7f8b9a1dfa3) is publicly available for this blog.
+You are welcome to submit a survey.
 > - An AGOL Organizational account. (optional)
 > - Configure a Web Connection of your AGOL account in the Tools Options menu of the Workbench app. (optional)
 > - Identify the destination folder for your attachments (e.g. c:\temp\jpeg)